CareTogether/CareTogetherCMS/README.md

 ![Open Help-Wanted Issues](https://badgen.net/github/label-issues/CareTogether/CareTogetherCMS/help%20wanted/open)

 ## Prerequisites
 You can build and run CareTogether on any operating system supported by Node.js and .NET Core, including Windows, MacOS, and supported Linux distros.
-CareTogether requires currently supported versions of Node.js and the .NET Core 5.0 SDK to be installed on your system, and - depending on how you choose to run the API - you may want to install Docker Desktop as well (the API runs in an Alpine Linux container in Azure for production builds).
+CareTogether requires currently supported versions of Node.js and the .NET 6 SDK to be installed on your system.

 You will also need to install [the Azurite emulator for Azure Storage](https://github.com/Azure/Azurite) and [the Yarn package manager](https://yarnpkg.com/getting-started/install):
 ```